 - Open 10:30 AM – 3:30 PM

 The lighthouse at Point Arena was constructed in 1870.
 The brick tower included large iron balcony supports and a large massive residence that could house several families.
-In April 1906, a devastating earthquake struck lighthouse though and both the residence and the lighthouse were so damaged they had to be destroyed.
-A team was created to rebuild the lighthouse and it began operation in 1908, nearly 18 months after the quake.
-This lighthouse was taken over by a non-profit in 1984 which is who mans it today.
+In April 1906, a devastating earthquake struck lighthouse though, and both the residence and the lighthouse were so damaged they had to be destroyed.
+A team was created to rebuild the lighthouse, and it began operation in 1908, nearly 18 months after the quake.
+This lighthouse was taken over by a non-profit in 1984, which is who operates it today.

-As you are driving to the lighthouse you must stop at the small turnout on the left hand side about 3/4 ths of the way to the lighthouse.
-This view was one of my favorite views on my entire roadtrip.
+As you are driving to the lighthouse, you must stop at the small turnout on the left-hand side about 3/4ths of the way to the lighthouse.
+This view was one of my favorites on my entire Highway 1 road trip.
 The way that the water crashes against the bluffs and the bluffs lead your eye to the lighthouse in the distance is a magical place for photography or just standing in awe.

-In the main room they also have the old light that used to be at the top of the lighthouse.
-It was massive and a lot bigger then I anticipated.
-They said it could be seen 21 miles away though which is pretty crazy to think about.
+In the main room, they also have the old light that used to be at the top of the lighthouse.
+It was massive and a lot bigger than I anticipated.
+They said it could be seen 21 miles away though, which is pretty crazy to think about.

 There is a lot of great information on Mendocino County here as well that I would suggest you pick up if you are looking for more stops in the area.

-After waiting for about 10 minutes if was finally our turn to head up the lighthouse steps.
+After waiting for about 10 minutes, it was finally our turn to head up the lighthouse steps.

-When you reach the top there is a volunteer working up there who lets you walk along the outside before taking you up to where the light was actually housed.
+When you reach the top, a volunteer is working up there who lets you walk along the outside before taking you up to where the light was housed.

 One of the most interesting things was that they believe the bluffs will not be able to hold the lighthouse within about 30 years, at the rate they are receding.
-They are hoping to get funding to move it back before that happens, I hope they are able to as well so that we do not lose this historical site.
+They are hoping to get funding to move it back before that happens.
+I hope they can as well, so that we do not lose this historical site.

-Also of note, they still have a small light in the lighthouse but it only has one small bulb in it.
-They said you can still see it from really far away though.
+Also of note, they still have a small light in the lighthouse, but it only has one small bulb in it.
+They said you could even see it from really far away though.

-After listening to the talk we were free to continue exploring or to head back down to the bottom.
-Also of note, there are three vacation rentals near the base of the lighthouse that can be checked out if you are interested in staying in something unique such as that.
+After listening to the talk, we were free to continue exploring or to head back down to the bottom.
+Also of note, there are three vacation rentals near the base of the lighthouse that can be booked if you are interested in staying in something unique such as that.